fpgaprince/rtd/docs/source/sequential.rst

 It is how we set specific and/or determine time, how much time has passed.
 When to do something, when to do something else.

+Counters can have stop/reset condition.
+Or it can be free running/wrap around. depending on your design needs.